Cedctf/ethclbet/README.md

 ## 🔄 User Flow

 1. **Browse Events**
    - User opens the app and sees a unified list of prediction markets aggregated from platforms like Polymarket and Omen.
+   - All event data is fetched via The Graph subgraphs for real-time updates.
    - Each market shows liquidity, prices, order book depth, and AMM/LMSR stats in one view.

 2. **Event Matching & Selection**